jpcranford/automations/README.md

 ## Script Libraries
 ### Capitalizer
-Collection of text handlers all linked together under the `changeCase(string,caseType)` handler.
+A handler for recapitalizing a given string.
 Documentation can be found in its [usage](https://github.com/jpcranford/automations/blob/main/Script%20Libraries/Capitalizer%20usage.md) document.

 ## Services
 ### Add text to filename